lipupini/lipupini/README.md

 If your Ngrok URL is then `https://f674-73-83-87-238.ngrok-free.app`, you should be able to query `@example@f674-73-83-87-238.ngrok-free.app` from another Fediverse client.

+Using Ngrok, with an upgraded plan you can setup a fairly restrictive port firewall, configure it to run on startup, and reliably host any domain with HTTPS.

 ## The Name

 "Lipupini" is a "word formed by combining other words" (portmanteau), and "lipu pini" in this context translates to "past document" in [Toki Pona core](https://zrajm.github.io/toki-pona-syllabics/dictionary/).
 Lipupini is for organizing computer files like images, videos, sounds and writings that you might want to display with Fediverse support on the Internet under your domain.